alpernakin/Download-App-Container/README.md

 **Important** Before the installation, please configure the host info for MongoDB connections on data-producer and backend projects.
 The host must be set to 'mongo'.

-Please see the [app.config.js](https://github.com/alpernakin/Download-App-Container/blob/master/backend/app.config.js) for backend mongo configuration.
+Please see the [app.config file](https://github.com/alpernakin/Download-App-Container/blob/master/backend/app.config.js) for **backend** mongo configuration.
-Please see the [app.config.js](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/app.config.js) for data-producer mongo configuration.
+Please see the [app.config file](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/app.config.js) for **data-producer** mongo configuration.

 1. On the Download-App-Container directory, open shell and command: ```docker-compose --build```
    - Recommended to see the data-producer configuration before running the script to configure data insertion options based on your needs.